ubopod/ubo_app/README.md

 Note that as part of the installation process, these debian packages are installed:

+- git
+- i2c-tools
+- libcap-dev
-- pip
+- libegl1
-- virtualenv
+- libgl1
 - libmtdev1
-- libgl1
-- libegl1
+- libzbar0
-- libcap-dev
+- python3-dev
 - python3-libcamera
 - python3-alsaaudio
+- python3-picamera2
+- python3-pip
 - python3-pyaudio
-- libzbar0
+- python3-virtualenv

 Also be aware that ubo-app only installs in `/opt/ubo` and it is not customizable at the moment.